deshaw/versioned-hdf5/docs/staged_changes.rst

 --------------------

 ``LoadPlan`` ensures that all chunks are either on the full slab or on a staged slab.
-It selects all chunks in that lie on a base slab and transfers them to a brand new staged slab.
+It selects all chunks that lie on a base slab and transfers them to a brand new staged slab.
+The base slabs themselves remain in the ``slabs`` list; they're simply no longer referenced by ``slab_indices``.

 .. _staged_changes_commit: